rezaeiaria/AmenChar/README.md

 # AMENChar

+AMENChar is a MATLAB library that characterizing (and possible *differentiating*) attributes among different classes of subgraphs in an **_attributed graph_**.
+These attributes can be used to further study the differences in the two classes, such as differences in structure of communities or behavior of individuals.

 ## Installation
 For installation, you should add all files in the main directory to MATLAB's path.
 You can do that with opening MATLAB in the main directory and using: